PMBio/deeprvat/docs/annotations.md

     - 0
     - float
 ```
-Here `CADD_RAW` is the name of the column of the VEP output when the plugin is used, it is then renamed in the final annotation dataframe to `CADD_raw`, all `NA` values are set to `0` and the values are of type `float`.
+Here `CADD_RAW` is the name of the column of the VEP output when the plugin is used, it is then renamed in the final annotation data frame to `CADD_raw`, all `NA` values are set to `0` and the values are of type `float`.

 You can also modify the `example/config/annotation_colnames_filling_values.yaml` file to choose custom filling values for each of the annotations.
 For each of the annotations the second value represents the value to use to fill in `NA` values, i.e. in the example above, in the `CADD_raw` column `NA` values are filled using `0`.